Svetasv logo

 Categorizing Isaiah 34-35

-Ch 34 vs 7-10a belongs to Period 1.
-God judges and punishes the Judahites and the Idumeans through the Roman massacre in Jerusalem and Judea in 70AD.
+Ch 34 vs 6b-10a belongs to Period 1.
+God punishes the Judahites and "sacrifices" the Idumeans through the Roman massacre in Jerusalem and Judea in 70AD.
 The "Day of the Lord" of this Period applies to the Judahites.
 We take the "bulls" of various types to represent the leaders of Idumea.
-Verses 9-10a could belong to Period 1 or Period 2, but we place them here so that we have a proper regular chiasmus.
+Verses 6b-7 and 9-10a could belong to Period 1 or Period 2, but we place them here so that we have proper regular chiasmi in the Periods.
+Note that while vs 9-11a may appear to be regarding one topic, vs 9-10a describes a devastated land, but 10b-11a, categorised under Period 2 below, describes a land devoid of people.

 Ch 35 vs 8-10 belongs to Period 3.
 The righteous are raptured into heaven by the "Way of the Holy".